dujanhung/evtsbx-api-doc/enum/block_type.md

 "PistonSecondBase"
 ```

-a decorative paintable coin block, internally used with `Piston` .
+a decorative paintable coin block, internally created with `Piston` .

 this block is also called "PSB block"